rboutin29/edunet/README.md

 - This site works when the edunet application is within the site folder.
 The process of making a resuable application has not been finished for the edunet app (tree and puzzle of knowledge)

+- Security key is hardcoded and present in the github repository